SeaTac/Airport station: Art

 SeaTac/Airport station also houses three art installations as part of the "STart" program, which allocates a percentage of project construction funds to art projects to be used in stations.

 Werner Klotz's Flying Sails, a pair of abstract sails made of stainless steel, sits suspended above the escalators connecting the mezzanine to the platform.
 The 35 ft sails consist of wind-activated panels etched with the names of Northwest Native American tribes on the northern sails and cities around the globe at the same latitude or longitude as Seattle on the southern sails.
 Hanging above the east pedestrian bridge to International Boulevard is a 160 ft steel truss.
 The piece, named Restless by Christian Moeller, has twelve rotating bird control spikes, inspired by the emergency water landing of US Airways Flight 1549 in 2009.
 Fernanda D'Agostino's Celestrial Navigation, a 18 ft glass and metal sculpture of a navigational quadrant, sits in the International Boulevard plaza.
 The piece sits on a pedestal of rustic terrazzo and features a looping, hour-long video projected to the quadrant.

-The pictogram assigned to the station depicts a magic carpet, representing the "magic, mystery and delight of flight" while also referencing the city of SeaTac's adopted slogan, the "Hospitality City".
-It was created by Christian French as part of the Stellar Connections series and its points represent nearby destinations, including the airport, civic buildings, Tyee High School, Angle Lake and Bow Lake Park.
+The pictogram formerly assigned to the station depicted a magic carpet to represent the "magic, mystery and delight of flight" while also referencing the city of SeaTac's adopted slogan, the "Hospitality City".
+It was created by Christian French as part of the Stellar Connections series and its points represented nearby destinations, including the airport, civic buildings, Tyee High School, Angle Lake and Bow Lake Park.
+The pictogram series was retired in 2024 and replaced by station numbers.